larsborn/mining-helpers/README.md

 # miner-zabbix
-Scripts to send Mining Stats to Zabbix
+Scripts to send ETH Claymore Mining Stats to Zabbix